todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

   Copy this file to your Computer.
 - Done.

+### Limitations

+It appears that the normalisation probe does not function correctly when ComputerCard is compiled with the Arduino environment.

 # [Programming for ComputerCard](#programming)

 ComputerCard is designed to allow audio signals (with bandwidths up to ~20kHz) to be processed at low latency.
 To do this, the computations for each sample must be calculated individually, by calling the users `ProcessSample()` function at 48kHz.
 The `ProcessSample()` function for one sample must finish before the one for the next sample starts, meaning that the user's code for each sample must execute in 1/48000th of a second, or ~20μs.
 This is perfectly feasible on the RP2040, but requires some attention to code performance.
 Specifically;

 1. calculations on audio signals usually need to be done with integers rather than floating point.
-2. relatively lengthy calculations (more than ~20μs) must be done on a different RP2040 core to the audio, or split between `ProcessSample` calls to ensure than no one call goes above the maximum duration.
+2. relatively lengthy calculations (more than ~20μs) must either be done on a different RP2040 core to the audio, or split between `ProcessSample` calls to ensure than no one call goes above the maximum duration.
 In particular, USB handling must be on a different core.
-The `second_core` example shows one way to execute longer/slower computations for CV signals on the second core, while the `midi_device` example demonstrates one way to use USB on the second core.
 3. Particularly for larger programs, it may be necessary to force the code called by `ProcessSample` into RAM, so that delays in fetching of code from the flash card do not cause `ProcessSample()` to exceed its allowed time.

 We'll discuss each of these below

 ## 1. Integer calculations

-Floating-point operations on the RP2040 are software emulated, and are around [35 times slower](https://forums.raspberrypi.com/viewtopic.php?t=308794#p1848188) than the native 32-bit integer addition, subtraction and multiplication.
+Floating-point operations on the RP2040 are software emulated, and are [much slower](https://forums.raspberrypi.com/viewtopic.php?t=308794#p1848188) than the native 32-bit integer addition, subtraction and multiplication.

-At the specified 133MHz clock rate, floating point operations take around 500ns, allowing at most 40 (in practice, likely rather fewer) per sample.
-Even a single call to more complicated floating point functions such as `sin` takes too long to run in the `ProcessSample` function.
-For this reason, the ComputerCard API does not use floating-point variables.
+While simple floating-point calculations are possible within the `ProcessSample()` function (see, for example, the `sine_wave_float` example), for reasons of speed the ComputerCard class itself does not use floating-point variables in the sample callback.

-The approach I have taken instead is to use signed 32-bit integers (`int32_t`, as defined in the `cstdint` header) to process samples, essentially using a fixed-point number representation.
-The hardware 32-bit integer multiply on the RP2040 makes most operations on such numbers very efficient.
+The approach taken instead is to use a fixed-point number representation, with operations on samples performed with signed 32-bit integers (`int32_t`, as defined in the `cstdint` header).
+The hardware 32-bit integer multiply on the RP2040 makes many such operations very efficient.

 ### Example: crossfading audio signals
 Let's look at an example of code which averages the two audio inputs and puts this mixed signal onto both audio outputs: